joeturner177/joeturner177.github.io/_posts/2018-06-23-hello-world.md

 Welcome to my website, hosted on GitHub Pages.

-This blog is something of a work in progress while I learn how to use Jekyll, but I hope to had more to it soon!
+This blog is something of a work in progress while I learn how to use Jekyll, but I hope to add more to it soon!